|Title:||Round Ireland With A Fridge|

 betting on the absurd

-The story: We’re in the late 1990s.
-TH is a British music composer/comedian (not a skater!) who sets out to lug a refridgerator around Ireland.
+The story: We’re in the late 1990s, and Tony Hawks is a British music composer and comedian who frequently gets mistaken for a pro skater.
+In 1997, he sets out to lug a refrigerator around Ireland.
 You might have already guessed it: he is trying to win a bet.

 Tony Hawks – funny or forced?